 My paternal grandmother, Elizabeth Keegan Rier was born in Trescott, Maine, September 15th, 1892.
 I never knew the names of her father and mother except to know that her maiden name was Keegan.
 Grammy told me that her mother died when she was about four years old and she had no memory of her.
-I could not imagine what it would be like to lose your mother as a little girl, wondered how her father had raised her.
+I could not imagine what it would be like to lose your mother as a little girl, and wondered how her father had raised her.
 I never knew the name of all of Grammy’s siblings.
 She talked about two sisters, Mary who lived in Leominster, Massachusetts, and Theresa, who lived in Boston.

 Where is Grammy?
 She would have been 17 or 18 years of age at the time.
 Grammy told me that she had only completed school through the third grade as she criticized her own penmanship writing letters.
-Truthfully, her writing was meticulous but I sensed that Grammy was self conscious about her lack of education.
+Her writing was meticulous, but I sensed that Grammy was self conscious about her lack of education.
 My Uncle Barney said that Grammy went to work in the Lubec sardine industry as a young girl to help support the family.
 I searched the 1910 Lubec census and found Lizzie Keegan (her nickname) age 17.
-She is listed as a domestic servant in the household of Henry and Ella Godfrey at 18 Summer Street Lubec.
+She is listed as a domestic servant in the household of Henry and Ella Godfrey at 18 Summer Street, Lubec.
 There are two boarders and another domestic servant in this home.
 In 1910, Grammy was working for a family and lived in Lubec.
 She probably worked in the sardine industry too, work she enjoyed into her 80s.

 I note that the eldest daughter of James Keegan, Winnefred, age 23, is listed in both the Trescott and Lubec census.
 Winnefred was a domestic servant in another Lubec household, the Trecartin family.